 Configuration Management is necessary when products are comprised of multiple parts (component parts) that come together to form a final product (master part).

 When working with these assemblies the master part must be identified with a part number and revision level, and a list of the components.
 The component parts must also be identified by part number and revision level.

 Configuration Management Process

 The next step in configuration management is managing configuration identification.
-This means to consistently ensure that products are properly identified with its current part and revision number number but that all sub-components are also identified with their current part and revision numbers.
+This means consistently ensuring that products are properly identified with their current part and revision number but that all sub-components are also identified with their current part and revision numbers.